Yogi Bear: Live action/animated feature film

-A live-action/computer-animated film titled Yogi Bear was released by Warner Bros. in December 2010.
+A live-action/animated film titled Yogi Bear was released by Warner Bros.
+Pictures in December 2010.
 The movie featured Dan Aykroyd as the voice of Yogi Bear.
 The film, adapting the television series, follows the adventures of Yogi Bear and his pal Boo-Boo in Jellystone Park, as they team up with Ranger Smith to save Jellystone Park from being shut down and logged.

 Songs

 "Yogi" by The Ivy Three (1960), sung in a voice mimicking Yogi Bear.
 The song reached no. 8 on the Billboard Hot 100.